 P: That’s an astute articulation of the similarities and differences between Plato’s and Kant’s moral theories, Irenaeus.
 Because the revolution of the moral disposition involves our internal capacities and not the external content of our moral effort, wouldn’t we have to conclude that, as long as we have the capacity of creative freedom with its self-legislated moral principles, we always and already possess the potential for this revolution?
 The conditions for a revolution of the moral disposition exist as long as we exist!

 I: Precisely, Philo!
-Is this not exactly what Kant says in the General Remark at the end of Part I of Religion: “The restoration of the original predisposition [Anlage, i.e., the categorical goodness of creative freedom] to good in us is not therefore the acquisition of a lost incentive for the good, because we were never able to lose the incentive that consists in the respect for the moral law, and were we ever to lose it, we would also never be able to regain it.”
+Is this not exactly what Kant says in the General Remark at the end of Part I of Religion, as we said above: “The restoration of the original predisposition [Anlage, i.e., the categorical goodness of creative freedom] to good in us is not therefore the acquisition of a lost incentive for the good, because we were never able to lose the incentive that consists in the respect for the moral law, and were we ever to lose it, we would also never be able to regain it.”
 Kant emphasizes our respect for the moral law here, but he immediately underscores that it involves its ground, which is the capacity for creative freedom (the categorical dimension of humanity).
 “The restoration is therefore only the recovery of the purity [emphasis in the Cambridge English translation] of the law [in contrast to the corrupt evil maxims], as the supreme ground of all our maxims, according to which the law itself is to be incorporated into the power of choice (Willkür; meaning, according to Eisler’s Kant-Lexikon, not mere “choice” but autonomous, creative freedom), not merely bound to other incentives, nor indeed subordinated to them (to inclinations) as conditions, but rather in its full purity, as the self-sufficient incentive of that power.”
-The key to the purity of the law is its anchor in creative freedom through self-legislation.
+(AA VI, 46) The key to the purity of the law is its anchor in creative freedom through self-legislation.
 This is indicated by the shift in focus to choice (Willkür, creative freedom) and “its full purity” as the “self-sufficient incentive of that power.”
 Freedom is the self-sufficient incentive of the power of inclination to good or evil.

 P: Pure religion, with its revolution of the moral disposition, is grounded in the pure self-sufficient incentive of autonomous, creative freedom, which respects the law, both natural and moral, as the invisible order that governs creative freedom.